• Skip to primary navigation

 Chicago Diner has two locations – the original diner-style location and another in Logan Square.

 If you can only get one thing on the menu, the Radical Reuben has to be it.
-This decadent sandwich is one of my favorite reubens anywhere.
+This decadent sandwich is one of the best reubens anywhere.

 It is made with thinly sliced corned beef-style seitan on marbled rye with non-dairy cheese, sauerkraut, grilled peppers and onions, and Thousand Island dressing.